rh-mobb/documentation/content/misc/oadp/rosa-sts/index.md

    ```

 **Note**
-* Container image backup and restore ( spec.backupImages=false ) is disabled and not supported in OADP 1.1.x
-or OADP 1.2.0 Rosa STS environments.
 * The Restic feature ( restic.enable=false ) is disabled and not supported in Rosa STS environments.
 * The DataMover feature ( dataMover.enable=false ) is disabled and not supported in Rosa STS environments.